Evercoder/culori/README.md

 Returns a function which you can then use to retreive a representation of any color that's displayable on the screen, i.e. fits within the sRGB gamut.
 There are two available methods:

 * `method = 'rgb'` clamps the `r`, `g`, `b` channel values of the color's RGB representation to the interval `[0, 1]`;
-* `method = 'lch'` converts the color to the LCh space and finds the largest Chroma channel value that's displayable for the given Lightness and Hue; if not even the achromatic version (Chroma = 0) of the LCh color isn't displayable, it falls back to the `rgb` method.
+* `method = 'lch'` converts the color to the LCh space and finds the largest Chroma channel value that's displayable for the given Lightness and Hue; if not even the achromatic version (Chroma = 0) of the LCh color is displayable, it falls back to the `rgb` method.

 ```js
 culori.clamp('lch')('lch(50 120 5)'); // ⇒ { mode: 'lch', l: 50, c: 77.48291015625, h: 5 }